flyway/flywaydb.org/documentation/configuration/parameters/target.md

 # Target

 ## Description

 The target version up to which Flyway should consider migrations.
+If set to a value other than `current` or `latest`, this must be a valid migration version (e.g. `2.1`).

+When migrating forwards, Flyway will apply all migrations up to and including the target version.
 Migrations with a higher version number will be ignored.
-If set to a value other than `current` or `latest`, this must be a valid migration version (e.g. `2.1`).
+If the target is <code>current</code>, then no versioned migrations will be applied but repeatable migrations will be, together with any callbacks.

+When undoing migrations, Flyway will apply all undo scripts up to and including the target version.
+Undo scripts with a lower version number will be ignored.
+Specifying a target version should be done with care, as undo scripts typically destroy database objects.

 Special values:
 <ul>